Sahilm416/30daysJS/readme.md

 ---

 ## Day 1
-## Drum kit JS
+## Music kit JS
-Here we will create a drum kit using the keyboard keys and do some javascript magic with it.
+Here we will create a music kit using the keyboard keys and do some javascript magic with it.